me-is-mukul/Library_Management_JIIT/README.md

 # Library_Management_JIIT
-Library Management System Based on Ncurses in C
+Library Management System Based on Ncurses in C (with TERMINAL USER INTERFACE )